Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Introduction

 \subsection{Contribution}

 In this paper, we propose a novel single-shot noise shaping method for quantizing graph data.
 It draws inspiration from a recent result of \citet{maly2023simple} on neural network quantization.
-Similar to the approach of \citet{krahmer2023quantization,krahmer2026quantization}, our method translates an $N$-dimensional graph structured signal into an $N$-dimensional quantized representation.
-In contrast to this existing method --- which is computationally favorable, but restricted to using $\log\log(N)$ bits per entry --- \emph{our approach allows flexible tuning of the bit-level, including the extreme case of using a single bit per data coefficient}.
-Furthermore, it comes with slightly improved theoretical worst-case guarantees and a strongly simplified proof strategy.
+A key contribution of the present work is to show that the linear quantization framework of \citet{maly2023simple} can be lifted to graph domains by using incoherence to account for the underlying graph geometry.
+This lifting leads to the removal of restrictions on the realizable bit-levels of the quantization scheme, which existed in prior works on graph data quantization \citep{krahmer2023quantization,krahmer2026quantization}. \\ Our method translates an $N$-dimensional graph structured signal into an $N$-dimensional quantized representation.
+In contrast to the method of \citep{krahmer2023quantization} --- which is computationally favorable, but restricted to using $\log\log(N)$ bits per entry --- \emph{our approach allows flexible tuning of the bit-level, including the extreme case of using a single bit per data coefficient}.
+Furthermore, it comes with notably improved theoretical worst-case guarantees and a strongly simplified proof strategy.

 \textbf{Roadmap.} Section~\ref{sec:graphPrelim} introduces notation and basic concepts from graph signal processing.
 In Section~\ref{sec:MainResults}, we present the proposed single-shot noise shaping (SSNS) quantization method for bandlimited graph data and state our theoretical guarantees, explaining the relation to the work of \citet{maly2023simple} and comparing our guarantees with existing iterative noise-shaping approaches.
 Section~\ref{sec:NumericalExperiments} presents numerical experiments on several graph topologies, validating the theoretical scaling and demonstrating practical performance.